 You can adjust conversions in two ways.

 - Restate: Allows you to change the conversion value, but not the count of conversions.
-Only the Conv. value column and ROAS bid strategies will be affected.
+Only the Conv. value and All Conv. value columns and ROAS bid strategies will be affected.

-- Retract: Allows you to change the conversion value to 0.00 and remove it from the conversion count.
-Conv. and Conv. value columns, and CPA and ROAS bid strategies will all be affected.
+- Retract: Allows you to permanently remove a conversion and change the conversion value to 0.00 and remove it from the conversion count.
+Conv., Conv. value and All Conv. value columns will be updated and CPA and ROAS bid strategies will be affected.

 To restate or retract a conversion, you'll need to place your transaction data in a spreadsheet and specify which conversions you'd like to adjust in your Google Ads reports.